bretlowery/flan/readme.md

 ### Generating log files semantically similar to production

-To ensure your fake logs look as semantically real as your production ones, it reads a "template" access.log from a real production system that you provide (hereinafter referred to as the "template log").
-It doesn't matter how many records the template log contains, but the longer it is the more realistic your generated fake logs will be.
-If you do NOT specify session preservation with the -p flag (described below), you can specify the number of files and records to generate, and your template log can be bigger or smaller than your generated log file(s).
-If you specify session preservation, your generated log files will be the same total record size as your template log file.
+To ensure your fake logs look as semantically real as your production ones, it reads one or more "template" access.logs from a real production system that you provide (hereinafter referred to as the "template logs").
+It doesn't matter how many records the template logs contain, but the longer it/they are, the more realistic your generated fake logs will be.
+If you do NOT specify session preservation with the -p flag (described below), you can specify the number of files and records to generate, and your template log(s) can be bigger or smaller than your generated log file(s).
+If you specify session preservation, your generated log files will contain the same number of records as the total number of records contained in your template log file(s).

+To provide more than one template log file, use wildcards; for example, "/var/logs/access.log*".
+Your template logs may be gzipped; if they have a ".gz" extension, FLAN will unzip them when it reads them.
+You can mix both non-zipped and gzipped files in your wildcard spec.

 You can specify the number of access.log file(s) you want to generate, and the entries per file.
-Access logs are created using the standard suffixes access.log, access.log.1, access.log.2, etc. You can specify a start and end datetime for your log entries.
+Access logs are created using the standard suffixes access.log, access.log.1, access.log.2, etc.

+You can specify start and end datetimea for your generated log entries that can, but don't have to, match the dates in the template logs.
+There is no guarantee that entries *exactly* matching your start and end dates will be generated, however.
+They are just guaranteed to be between your selected dates.

 _IP addresses_<br>Global addresses in the template log are obfuscated: the last three digits (/24) of an IPv4 or the last four digits (/116) of an IPv6 are randomized.
 This provides minimal IP obfuscation while maximizing retention of other interesting properties in your IP addresses, like the geolocation of your users, commercial vs residential, etc.